Rezident16/Trading_Bot/README.md

 * https://letsencrypt.org/certs/lets-encrypt-r3.pem
 * https://letsencrypt.org/certs/isrg-root-x1-cross-signed.pem
 2. Once downloaded, change the file extension of each file to `.cer`
-3. Double click the file and run through the wizard to install it, use all of the default selections.
+3. Double-click the file and run through the wizard to install it, use all of the default selections.

 </br>
 # Other References 🔗